rusefi/rusefi_documentation/HOWTO-M111-on-microRusEFI.md

 Getting started with the W202 ME2.1 ECU connector

-This ECU has a CAR connector with 145 pins that you can find it [here](Images/MB_ME2.1.jpeg)
+This ECU has a CAR connector with 145 pins.
+Diagram with diagnostic pin assignment can be found [here](Images/MB_ME2.1.jpeg)

 How to read the following table: